croia/post-messenger/README.md

 // Wait for connection from the iframe: await postMessenger.acceptConnections({ origin: iframeSrc });

-const response = await postMessenger.request(postMessenger.types.initializeSomeApp, {
+const response = await postMessenger.request(postMessenger.requestNames.initializeSomeApp, {
   // include any data you'd like but it will need to be JSON serializable:
   someMessage: '1234',
 });